nie-lang/Multi-Grid-Deep-Homography/README.md

 ![image](https://github.com/nie-lang/Multi-Grid-Deep-Homogarphy/blob/main/figures/cross_dataset.png)

 ## Dataset for training
 We use [UDIS-D](https://github.com/nie-lang/UnsupervisedDeepImageStitching) for training, which is a real-world unsupervised image stitching dataset.
+It contains 10,440 image pairs for training and 1,106 image pairs for testing.

 ## Training